Joel-Barratt/Eukaryotyping/README.md

-# Eukaryotyping - generating accurate phylogenies from complex eukaryote-derived MLST data
+# Eukaryotyping: Generating robust phylogenies from large and complex eukaryote-derived MLST dataset using nove haplotype-based phylogenetic methods

 This method probably constitutes a simple type of unsupervised [machine learning](https://en.wikipedia.org/wiki/Machine_learning) that calculates a novel distance statistic using large MLST datasets as input.
 This method was developed to address four main issues relating to the analysis of complex MLST datasets: